Tobiscuit/tobiscuit.github.io/README.md

 ### Log

+**08/02/2020**
+* Set up and installed pgAdmin GUI for PostgresSQL (& set up a path variable for Windows CLI)
+* Created tables by defining their data types, wrote queries, learned about nesting subqueries
+* Exploring databases a bit more

 **08/01/2020**
 * ZTM: The Complete Web Developer (in progress)
 * Registering users now works!
 Users are added to our database array (which resets on server restart)